PurityControl/osra-scripts/README.md

 Broken Scripts
 ==============
-Additional dependencies have temporarily broken the centos and BSD scripts.
-The only scripts that can setup the latest osra branches are the ubuntu ones inlcuding the vagrant setups.
+Additional dependencies have temporarily broken the BSD scripts.
+The only scripts that can setup the latest osra branches are the linux ones inlcuding the vagrant setups.
 See the TO DO section.

 Installation Instructions
 =========================